huiyi-Al/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** Linkline keeps the displayed client list sorted by name, then by phone number.
+**Tip:** Linkline keeps the displayed client list sorted by name, then by phone number (by numeric digits only – spaces and hyphens are ignored).
 Whenever a command changes which clients are shown, whether by modifying data, resetting the list, or narrowing it, the displayed list remains sorted in that order.
 </box>

 ### Viewing help: `help`